 The Company leases a quay, premises and ancillary facilities at Malta Freeport, Kalafrana and premises at Hal Far Industrial Estate under separate operating leases.
-The lease at Malta Freeport, Kalafrana runs for a period of forty-seven and a half years from 5 December 2012.
+The lease at Malta Freeport, Kalafrana runs for a period of 47.5 years from 5 December 2012.
 This lease has been granted to the Company under title of temporary emphyteusis.
-The lease at Hal Far Industrial Estate runs for a period of ten years from 20 October 2014 with the option exercisable by the Company to extend the lease for three further periods of ten years each.
+The lease at Hal Far Industrial Estate runs for a period of ten years from 20 October 2014 with the option exercisable by the Company to extend the lease for three further periods of 10 years each.